-Finally, there is some evidence of an apparent signal-to-noise problem referred to as “paradox” in seasonal and decadal hindcasts of the NAO run over 1979-2018 (Scaife and Smith, 2018), which suggests that the NAO response to external forcing, SST or sea ice anomalies could be too weak in models.
+Finally, there is some evidence of an apparent signal-to-noise problem referred to as ‘paradox’ in seasonal and decadal hindcasts of the NAO run over 1979–2018 (Scaife and Smith, 2018), which suggests that the NAO response to external forcing, SST or sea ice anomalies could be too weak in models.
 The weakness of the signal has been related to troposphere-stratosphere coupling which is too intermittent (O’Reilly et al., 2019b) and to chronic model biases in the persistence of NAO/NAM daily regimes, which is critically underestimated in coupled models (Strommen and Palmer, 2019; Zhang and Kirtman, 2019), and which does not exhibit significant improvement when model resolution is increased (Fabiano et al., 2020).
-Note however that the apparent signal-to-noise problem may be dependent on the period analysed over the 20th century, which questions its interpretation as a general characteristic of coupled models (Weisheimer et al., 2020).
+Note, however, that the apparent signal-to-noise problem may be dependent on the period analysed over the 20th century, which questions its interpretation as a general characteristic of coupled models (Weisheimer et al., 2020).

 In summary, CMIP5 and CMIP6 models are skilful in simulating the spatial features and the variance of the NAM/NAO and associated teleconnections (high confidence).
-There is limited evidence for a significant role for anthropogenic forcings in driving the observed multidecadal variations of the NAM/NAO from the mid 20th century.
-Confidence in attribution is low (i) because there is a large spread in the modelled forced responses which is overwhelmed anyway by internal variability, (ii) because of the apparent signal-to-noise problem and (iii) because of the chronic inability of models to produce a range of trends which encompasses the observed estimates over the last 60 years.
+There is limited evidence for a significant role for anthropogenic forcings in driving the observed multi-decadal variations of the NAM/NAO from the mid 20th century.
+Confidence in attribution is low: (i) because there is a large spread in the modelled forced responses which is overwhelmed anyway by internal variability; (ii) because of the apparent signal-to-noise problem; and (iii) because of the chronic inability of models to produce a range of trends which encompasses the observed estimates over the last 60 years.

 [START FIGURE 3.33 HERE]